louis70109/testcontainer-fastapi-example/README.md

 ### I can run Testcontainer at local, but why my LINE Bot function fail in GitHub Actions?

-Because we ran LINE Bot development and testing with `.env` file for environment variable, so LINE Bot webhook could init success in testing.
+Because we ran LINE Bot development and testing with `.env` file for environment variable.
+So LINE Bot webhook could init success in testing.

-Next, when your repo push to GitHub, you just set a real LINE Bot channel_access_token and channel_secret at GitHub Actions for testing, that your would success in testing.
+Next, when your repo push to GitHub, you just set a real LINE Bot `channel_access_token` and `channel_secret` at GitHub Actions for testing, that your would success in testing.

+## License

+MIT